anschluss80/amazon-alexa-php/README.md

+# New Library available
+Please note that this library is just kept as a historical reference.

+Please head over to:
+* [LibVoice](https://github.com/internetofvoice/libvoice), the successor to this library
+* [VSMS-Core](https://github.com/internetofvoice/vsms-core), the VSMS framework or
+* [VSMS-Skeleton](https://github.com/internetofvoice/vsms-skeleton), the VSMS application skeleton.

+VSMS is short for "Voice Skill Management System" and uses LibVoice to provide a development framework for voice assistant interactions (skills).

+---

 # Amazon Alexa PHP Library

 > A PHP library for developing Amazon Alexa skills.

 This is an extension of the amazon-alexa-php library by [minicodemonkey](https://github.com/MiniCodeMonkey), [jakubsuchy](https://github.com/jakubsuchy) and [danstreeter](https://github.com/danstreeter).

 ## Usage
 Require the library in your composer.json:
 ```php
 {
     "require": {